ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  - You will need to place each `srun` command into the background and then use the `wait` command at the end of the submission script to make sure it does not exit before the commands are complete.
+ - If you want to use more than one node in the job and use multiple `srun` per node (e.g. 256 single core processes across 2 nodes) then you need to pass the node ID to the `srun` commands otherwise Slurm will oversubscribe cores on the first node.

-Below, we briefly describe the `genmaskcpu` helper script and then provide two examples or running multiple subjobs in a node, one that runs 128 serial processes across a single node and one that runs 8 subjobs each of which use 8 MPI processes with 2 OpenMP threads per MPI process.
+Below, we briefly describe the `genmaskcpu` helper script and then provide three examples or running multiple subjobs in a node, one that runs 128 serial processes across a single node; one that runs 8 subjobs each of which use 8 MPI processes with 2 OpenMP threads per MPI process; and one that runs 256 serial processes across two nodes.

 #### `genmaskcpu` helper script